pahen/madge/README.md

 [![NPM Status](http://img.shields.io/npm/dm/madge.svg?style=flat-square)](https://www.npmjs.org/package/madge)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg?style=flat-square)](https://paypal.me/pahen)

-Can be used for creating graphs from your dependencies or find circular dependencies in your code.
-The dependencies are calculated using Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree).
+A tool for generating a visual graph from your module dependencies.
+Can also find circular dependencies and give you other useful info about your dependencies.
+The dependencies are generated using Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree).

 Works for JS (AMD, CommonJS, ES6 modules) and CSS preprocessors (Sass, Stylus); basically, any filetype supported by [precinct](https://github.com/mrjoelkemp/node-precinct).

-  - For CommonJS modules, 3rd party dependencies (npm installed dependencies) are included in the tree by default
+  - For CommonJS modules, 3rd party dependencies (npm installed dependencies) are exluded in the tree
   - Dependency path resolutions are handled by [filing-cabinet](https://github.com/mrjoelkemp/node-filing-cabinet)
   - Supports RequireJS and Webpack loaders
   - All core Node modules (assert, path, fs, etc) are removed from the dependency list by default